williamz2198/apcsa-freedom-project/tool/learning-log.md

 * sprite2D is an object of multiple other classes, each time adding on a new property
 * you can put a node inside another node and it will become its "children" - if you move the adult, the child will also move
 * you can attach a script to a node and use it to control the node

+### 11/17/24

+Using https://www.youtube.com/watch?v=ZutpG0_CYrQ, I played around with a tile map and its properties

+* I strugged to download the files onto my tilemap but eventually got it to work
+* I need to create a tile set after create a TileMap node into the scene.
+* then I drag the files onto the scene
+* this allows me to directly add the tiles onto my file map
+* right click allows me to delete
+* to place an object over another, I need to add layers
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc